 The work placement is a key element related to some of the units studied.
 Our Placements Office will support you in maintaining and developing business contacts, advise you of vacancies and help you prepare for interviews and other selection methods.

-Research Methods and Dissertation: For the dissertation, you will be allocated a supervisor who will support you to plan, research and write a 15,000-word proposal and dissertation.
+Research Methods and Investigative Business Project: For the investigative business project, you will be allocated a supervisor who will support you to plan, research and write a 15,000-word proposal and dissertation.
 Your dissertation subject choice will determine whether the final award is MSc Human Resource Management or MSc Human Resource Development.

 A combination of teaching methods is adopted, including lectures, case studies and group work.
 You will be expected to read in preparation and to make an active contribution to class discussions.
 The teaching team include staff actively engaged in Human Resource Management/Human Resource Development research and those with practitioner experience.